datkumar/Configs/MongoDB/Mongo_Fedora.md

 }
 ```

 Since MongoDB supports RHEL, we need to replace `releasever` parameter with the latest available RHEL version.
 Refer [these Fedora Docs](https://docs.fedoraproject.org/en-US/quick-docs/fedora-and-red-hat-enterprise-linux/index.html) for substituting the appropriate RHEL version for your Fedora version.
-Also, you can pick the latest RHEL version shown at `https://repo.mongodb.org/yum/redhat/`
+Also, you can pick the suitable RHEL versions among the ones shown at `https://repo.mongodb.org/yum/redhat/`

 ---

-To add and enable that repository run: (refered from [Fedora docs](https://docs.fedoraproject.org/en-US/quick-docs/adding-or-removing-software-repositories-in-fedora/))
+To add & enable the `yum` repository run: (refered from [Fedora docs](https://docs.fedoraproject.org/en-US/quick-docs/adding-or-removing-software-repositories-in-fedora/))

 ```sh
 sudo dnf config-manager --add-repo /etc/yum.repos.d/mongodb-org-7.0.repo